 No one wants that!
 But with all the buzz and distractions of the holidays, pet activity can go unnoticed at times.
 Make a conscious effort to keep an eye out for sniffing around the tree, and be sure to wipe up problems quickly if they do occur.

 Celebrating with friends and family is a highlight of the holiday season, and you may be especially excited to show off your home if you have recently installed new hardwood floors.
 But remember, “Extra traffic, spilled drinks and ground-in dirt during a party can quickly age a floor.
 To protect your floors,” Praz suggests, “Be certain to have area mats by hard entry points to your home, especially during bad weather.“

 4. Rock Salt (and other Snow Melting Products)

 For much of the country, last year’s winter brought lots of snow, and predictions for this upcoming winter are looking similar.
 Although a winter wonderland is beautiful, the chemical found in rock salt (and other snow melting products) can ruin your wood floor very quickly.

-Praz points out, “If these items are used in close proximity to your entryways, the material that does not dissolve can easily stick to your shoes and be tracked in to your home.
+Praz points out, “If these items are used near your entryways, the material that does not dissolve can easily stick to your shoes and be tracked into your home.
 Left on any type of wood floor, they will cause damage to the finish quickly and leave your floor looking filmy and spotty.”
 Try to avoid using these products near entryways, purchase a few extra welcome mats (for inside and out), and suggest that family members remove their shoes upon entering.